The Primary Differences Between Alzheimer’s and Dementia

 Alzheimer’s vs Frontotemporal Dementia (FTD)

-Curious to learn more about FTD through a caregiver’s perspective?
+Curious to learn more about FTD from a caregiver’s perspective?
 We love this interview with Candace Williams who provides care for her mother with FTD.

 Alzheimer’s vs Mixed Dementia

-Mixed dementia is defined as an individual showing evidence of brain changes consistent with more than one type of dementia.
-Most commonly, adults with mixed dementia show the symptoms and changes consistent with Alzheimer’s Disease and vascular dementia.
+Mixed dementia is another common type of dementia.
+It is defined as an individual showing evidence of brain changes consistent with more than one type of dementia.
+Most commonly, adults with mixed dementia show the symptoms and changes consistent with Alzheimer’s disease and vascular dementia.
 Lewy body dementia has also been seen alongside Alzheimer’s and vascular dementia in people with mixed dementia.
+Part of the reason for the confusion around dementia, Alzheimer’s disease, mixed dementia and the various types of dementia is that diagnosing dementia is very difficult.

 Diagnosis Makes Differentiation Difficult

 There is no one test to determine if someone has Alzheimer’s or dementia.
-Currently, the only way to diagnose dementia with certainty is autopsy.
+Currently, the only way to diagnose dementia with certainty is through an autopsy.
 However, doctors can use a series of questions and tests to help determine if a person may have dementia.
-This is typically done through a series of tests to essentially rule out any other reasonable explanation for the changes the person is experiencing.
+This is typically done through a series of tests, designed to rule out any other reasonable explanation for the changes the person is experiencing.
 These tests can usually help a doctor provide a reasonable diagnosis and treatment plan.

 However, due to the difficulties of diagnosing dementia, data on the various types of dementia may be inaccurate.
-A recent study from the Alzheimer’s Disease Centers suggests that mix dementia, evidence of at least two types of dementia, is more common than originally believed.
-The study found that more than 50% of people with dementia showed evidence of mixed dementia, and that the likelihood of mixed dementia increases with age.
+A recent study from the Alzheimer’s disease Centers suggests that mixed dementia, evidence of at least two types of dementia, is more common than originally believed.
+The study found that more than 50% of people with dementia showed evidence of mixed dementia and that the likelihood of mixed dementia increases with age.
 This fact makes it increasingly difficult to differentiate the types of dementia, as most adults experience symptoms and pathological evidence of more than one type of dementia.

 While Alzheimer’s and dementia are in fact different, most people, and organizations (including the Alzheimer’s Association), use the terms interchangeably.
 The difference between Alzheimer’s and dementia is in fact the differences between Alzheimer’s and the various other types of dementia.
 Dementia is an umbrella term used to describe a group of conditions that cause changes in the brain.

 Exercise is a broad term used to describe a group of physical body activities.
 Exercise can be done by walking, running, lifting weights, playing a sport, and hundreds of other ways.
 Exercising is like dementia, it is the large, broad term to describe many types of conditions (activities) under it.
-In this analogy, running is like Alzheimer’s Disease, it is one, very common form of exercise (or common form of dementia).
-Now, running is always is a type of exercise, however; exercise does not always mean running.
+In this analogy, running is like Alzheimer’s disease, it is one, very common form of exercise (or common form of dementia).
+Now, running is always a type of exercise, however; exercise does not always mean running.
+Alzheimer’s is always a type of dementia, but dementia is not always Alzheimer’s.
 Just like various forms of exercise share some overlap, like running and walking are aerobic exercises, soccer or basketball both include running, and others, the various types of dementia share similarities.
-While this is not a perfect example, we hope it helps explain the relationship between dementia and Alzheimer’s Disease.
+While this is not a perfect example, we hope it helps explain the relationship between dementia and Alzheimer’s disease.

 Dementia, Alzheimer’s, and Incontinence